darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 {{< /details >}}

-Recreate the look of a film stock printed onto darkroom paper.
+** Spektrafilm aims to recreate the look of an analog film stock printed onto darkroom paper for digital images.
+It is not intended to replace Negadoctor, but rather provides a software approach to emulate the process of developing film in the darkroom **

 Most film emulations are a color recipe: someone photographed a scene on film, measured how the colors moved, and saved that as a curve or a LUT.
 This module works the other way round.
 It starts from laboratory measurements of what real film and real paper are made of -- how sensitive each color layer is to each wavelength of light and how much dye each one produces -- and simulates what physically happens to a photograph, step by step: